CompuTec/computec-docs/docs/processforce/processforce-plugins/batch-traceability/overview.md

 # Overview

-Batch Traceability 360 plug-in allows to trace Item Batches through all its life in a company: from production (or purchase), being a part of a production process of other Item, to delivery to a client.
+The CompuTec Batch Traceability (BT 360) Plugin allows to trace Item Batches through all its life in a company: from production (or purchase), being a part of a production process of other Item, to delivery to a client.
 Instant access to batches records is very useful, e.g. in complaint management or recall process.

 [Batch Traceability Scenario - A Guided Tour](https://youtu.be/ZHUswSIKTu0)